-'Let the elders that rule well be counted worthy of double honour, especially they who labour in the word and doctrine.
-For the scripture saith, Thou shalt not muzzle the ox that treadeth out the corn.
-And, The labourer is worthy of his reward' (1 Tim. v.
-17, 18).
+'Let the elders who rule well be considered worthy of double honour, especially those who labour in preaching and teaching.
+For the Scripture says, "You shall not muzzle an ox when it treads out the grain," and, "The labourer deserves his wages" (1 Timothy 5:17-18).